Aghajari/AXEmojiView/README.md

 ## Installation

-AXEmojiView is available in the `mavenCenteral()`, so you just need to add it as a dependency (Module gradle)
+AXEmojiView is available in the `mavenCentral()`, so you just need to add it as a dependency (Module gradle)

 **LatestVersion : 1.4.0**